-Integra is a mineral exploration company, whose Common Shares are publicly listed on the TSX-V. The Company's principal asset is the DeLamar Project, a mineral exploration project located in Idaho that formerly operated as a gold and silver mine.
+Integra is a mineral resource company engaged in the acquisition, exploration and development of mineral properties in the Americas.
+Its principal asset is the DeLamar Project, a mineral exploration project located in Idaho that formerly operated as a gold and silver mine.
 The DeLamar Project consists of the neighbouring DeLamar Area and Florida Mountain Area.